dubyte/sparkpluggw/README.md

 - sp_edge_node_id
 - sp_device_id

-Currently only numeric metrics are supported.
+Currently, only numeric metrics are supported.

 In addition to published metrics, sparkpluggw will also publish two additional metrics per topic where messages have been received.